Cart

 It would be great if crochet terms were the same all over the world, wouldn't it be?
 Unfortunately, that's not the case.

-There's a difference between British English crochet terms (UK terms) and American English crochet terms (US terms).
+There's a difference between British English crochet terms (UK terms for UK patterns) and American English crochet terms (US terms for US patterns).

-Patterns from British magazines and Australia-based designers often use UK terms, while American designers often use US terms.
+Patterns from British magazines and Australia-based designers often use british crochet terms, while American designers often use american crochet terms.
 So that means you have to check which one you're looking at!

 The difference between UK and US crochet terms

-Why is there a difference between UK and US crochet terms?
+Why is there a difference, and whats the main difference between UK and US crochet terms?

 For example, a US double crochet (UK treble) has two yarnovers (hence, double in US terms), but three loops on the hook after pulling up a loop from the stitch.
 A US single crochet (UK double crochet) has only one yarnover after inserting it into the stitch but has two loops on the hook after pulling up a loop (hence, double in UK crochet terms).